 Sharing Christ's sufferings.
 4:12-19

-The passage before us concludes the third part of Peter's letter.
-In this passage Peter further develops his teaching on Christian suffering.
-He gives practical advice and explains how suffering is but a sign of the coming judgement of God, pointing out that blessings accompany suffering and that those who inflect this suffering are already marked out for destruction.
+In the passage before us Peter further develops his teaching on Christian suffering.
+He gives practical advice and explains how suffering is but a sign of the coming judgement of God, pointing out that there are blessings associated with suffering.
+As for those who inflect this suffering, they are already marked out for destruction.

 v12.
-Peter begins this passage by encouraging his readers that they should not be astonished in the face of suffering, as though something out of the ordinary was happening to them.
-Suffering is part of a believer's apprenticeship for Christ.
+Peter begins by encouraging his readers that they should not be astonished in the face of suffering, as though something out of the ordinary was happening to them.
+Suffering is part of a believer's apprenticeship .

 v14.
 A believer who suffers is blessed, is happy.
 That is, they are privileged in the sight of God, and this because the shekinah glory, the manifestation of God's glory, rests upon them.
 It is very encouraging to know that divine glory is accentuated in the situation where a believer suffers for their faith.

 v15.
-Since suffering for Christ honours Christ, a believer must be careful that they don't dishonor Christ by suffering for doing evil.
-The suffering Peter refers to is possibly a legal charge before a court of law.
-Suffering as a murderer or a thief is not suffering for Christ.
-Yet, Peter mentions suffering prompted by being a "meddler".
-This implies that the suffering Peter has in mind is verbal where a person is reproached or denounced.
-This may refer to those Christians who try to impose their ethical views on their neighbors.
-Do gooders leave themselves open to the resentment of those unworthy mortals who have to live next to them!
+Since suffering for Christ honors Christ, a believer must be careful that they don't dishonor Christ by suffering for doing evil.
+The suffering Peter refers to is possibly a legal charge brought before a court of law.
+Suffering as a murderer, a thief, a criminal, or an embezzler ("a meddler"), is not suffering for Christ.

 v17-18.
-Peter now gives a very interesting insight into the suffering of believers.
+Peter now gives an interesting insight into the suffering of believers.
 The suffering of the people of God is the first sign of God's judgement upon the human race, a judgement which begins with "the family of God."
-If believers just scrape through the day of judgment singed but safe, then what hope is there for those who do not know Christ?
-Jesus himself warned that the day of judgement would indeed be a time of wailing and grinding of teeth.
-Peter backs up his point by quoting the LXX (Greek) version of the Old Testament, Proverbs 11:31.
+If believers just scrape through the day of judgment, singed but safe, then what hope is there for those who do not know Christ?
+Jesus himself warned that the day of judgement would be a time of wailing and grinding of teeth.
+Peter backs up his point by quoting the LXX, the Greek version of the Old Testament, Proverbs 11:31.

 v19.
 Peter concludes his argument by encouraging his readers to trust in the Lord during times of trouble and to continue to act rightly in difficult circumstances.
 The kingdom comes through suffering, such is God's will.
 We must accept this truth and remain faithful.